 - Adult women require about 28 grams of fiber (depending on their age)

-If you want to continue having healthy bowel movements while in ketosis, you may need to up your daily dose of fiber.
+You may need to increase your daily fiber dose if you want to continue having healthy bowel movements while in ketosis.
 The following is a list of 10 high-fiber foods that won’t kick you out of ketosis.

 - Berries (strawberries, raspberries, blackberries, blueberries)